 There is no separate capital gains tax (CGT).
-Starting 1 January 2020, capital gains in the case of private individuals are equal to 50% of the difference between the sale price and the purchase price (i.e. including all costs related to the acquisition of capital assets) and have to be included in the gross income of the individual for the year when the income is obtained.
+Capital gains in the case of private individuals are equal to 50% of the difference between the sale price and the purchase price (i.e. including all costs related to the acquisition of capital assets) and have to be included in the gross income of the individual for the year when the income is obtained.

 In addition, under certain conditions, capital gains derived from the sale of a permanent abode are non-taxable.

 The following sources of income are also taxable, subject to specific rules:

 - Income from any professional or entrepreneurial activity.

 - Interest, dividends, royalties, and annuities (except social security benefits and benefits received on the basis of interstate agreements).

 - Investment or financial income from abroad (e.g. dividends, interests, royalties, and rent payments received from non-residents).

 - Income received from gambling.